Manually Testing Your API (API BLA)

 Domains

-Domain(s) should provided and must be accessible by us.
-If it is an internal domain, it will be configured with our satellite appliance.
+Domain(s) should be provided and must be accessible by us.
+Internal domains will be configured with our satellite appliance.
 If an Endpoint URL exists on multiple domains, each Endpoint URL on each unique domain will be considered a separate operation.
 Example:

 GET https://example.com/api/orders?param2=value2&param3=value3